Dijkstra’s Algorithm in Python & C++ (Example)

 Application of Dijkstra Algorithm

-Dijkstra in Google map: Basically, this Algorithm is the backbone for finding the shortest paths.
-As we can see from the above code snippet output.
+Dijkstra in Google Maps: This algorithm is the backbone for finding the shortest paths, as we can see from the code snippet output above.

-Dijkstra in IP routing: IP routing is a networking terminology.
-It means how your data packet is being sent to the receiver via different paths.
-These paths consist of routers, servers, etc. In IP routing, there are different types of protocols.
+Dijkstra in IP Routing: IP routing is a networking terminology.
+It describes how your data packet is sent to the receiver via different paths.
+These paths consist of routers, servers, and other equipment.
+In IP routing, there are different types of protocols.

-Dijkstra algorithm cannot guarantee the shortest path in the negative edge graph.
-Dijkstra algorithm follows these methodologies:
+Dijkstra’s algorithm cannot guarantee the shortest path in a graph with negative edges.
+Dijkstra’s algorithm follows these principles:

 • One shortest path will be taken from one node to another.